Author style guide

 Subheads are titled breaks within a chapter of your book.
 They should never be numbered.
 A subhead should generally not begin a chapter, especially one that is titled “introduction” or some variation of that.
 A first level subhead will be in bold type.
 A second level subhead should be in italics.
 Third level subheads are best avoided, but if absolutely necessary to the organization of your text, it should be in regular type.

 Subheads should be separated from preceding text by a single line and followed by the continuing text with no spaces and beginning with an un-indented paragraph.
 Following paragraphs are indented 0.5 inch.
 It is preferable not to use tabs but to use automatic indenting.

 Tables and figures

 Chapters in multivolume works may only have a maximum of two figures and two tables.
-If you foresee the need for more tables or figures, please contact the managing editor.
+If you foresee the need for more tables or figures, please contact the coordinator.